Engineering governance and context for AI coding agents — the knowledge a senior engineer would have, compiled into every agent.

 How it works

-Rosetta never sees your source code.
+Rosetta is designed to not see your source code or IP.
 It only serves knowledge and instructions to the agent.
 The agent loads only what it needs per request (progressive disclosure) and follows your organization’s workflows.

 Get Started